 The Pumacard can also be used for discounts on a variety of travel options, including accommodation and parking, as well as repairs, maintenance and at tyre and auto retailers, allowing businesses to keep their fleet running while saving on costs.
 A Puma app is also available, allowing businesses to check and top up card balances, as well as view transaction history.

-Accepted at more than 90% of service stations around Australia, the WEX Motorpass is a handy card to have in your wallet.
+Accepted at more than 90% of service stations around Australia (or over 6,000 locations), the WEX Motorpass is a handy card to have in your wallet.
 Offering a range of online services, the WEX Motorpass may be well suited to many businesses on the go.

 When it comes to what’s covered, WEX offers a few options.
 There’s the ‘Fuel & Oil only’ option, the ‘All Vehicle Expenses’ options for those after oil and other services, as well as ‘All Products’, which will cover plenty of goodies for drivers and businesses.